dictation-toolbox/natlink/natlinkInstaller/README.txt

 We are slowly moving to a new stable release for Dragon 12 (and later) and NatLink too.
-(November 2015)
+(January 2016)

+4.1papa:
+  - intermediate, changes in Vocola
+  - try to find correct Dragon 14 version
+  - Windows version check sucks, reports now 8or10

 (few fixed in same file, last one November 4, 10:00 hrs Dutch time) 4.1oscar:
   - many configure things, now use UnimacroUserDirectory for enable/disable Unimacro